EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Model

-Regional lockdown is a harsh infectious disease control policy that may cause considerable losses to our society.
-On January 23, 2020, China imposed a lockdown in Wuhan and other cities in Hubei province to place the center of the COVID-19 outbreak under quarantine.
-The effectiveness and necessity of such efforts have been proven in several studies \cite{wu2020nowcasting},\cite{read2020novel}.
-In our system, given a group of lockdown regions (i.e., polygons) and time range, we first map the regions to a set of mesh grids covering the regions.
-Then, we divide the affected users into two categories.
-For users who stayed in the restricted area at the beginning of the lockdown period, their location remained unchanged throughout this period.
-For users who visit the restricted area during the lockdown, we replace their influenced trajectories with the unaffected trajectories.
-To be specific, we built a historical trajectory database for users.
-For each day on which a user is affected, we randomly select this user's one-day trajectory that has not passed the restricted area from the historical database, and set it as the replacement.
-Moreover, we designed a series of indexes to help with the efficient retrieval of the affected person and corresponding days.
+\textbf{Regional Lockdown}.
+Given a group of lockdown regions and time ranges, the regions are first mapped to a set of mesh grids covering them.
+Then, the affected users are divided into two categories.
+For users who stayed in the restricted area at the beginning of the lockdown period, their location remains unchanged throughout this period.
+For users who visited the restricted area during the lockdown, the affected trajectories are replaced with the unaffected trajectories.
+Specifically, a historical trajectory database is built for the users.
+For the affected day, the user's one-day trajectory that did not cross the restricted area is randomly selected from the historical database as the replacement.